 The college was established to contribute to the scientific development of education in the nation by preparing qualified pre-service teachers for elementary and secondary schools.
 In addition, the college is to assist in the professional improvement of in-service teachers and to collaborate with the Ministry of Education in education planning and programs for the nation.

-Furthermore, the William V. S. Teachers College is to collaborate with other institutions involved in teacher education, the Monrovia Consolidated School System, other education agencies, and elementary and secondary schools of the nation.
+Furthermore, the William V. S. College of Education is to collaborate with other institutions involved in teacher education, the Monrovia Consolidated School System, other education agencies, and elementary and secondary schools of the nation.
 The college is also involved in researching and working with experimental projects.